sandrine-muller-research/visualization/volcano/README.txt

 ** Run app **
-At the local OS command prompt, run the following command to launch a local web browser: streamlit run plotvolcano.py
+At the local OS command prompt, run the following command to launch a local web browser: streamlit run volcano\plotvolcano.py
-(you need to be in the 'volcano' folder)

 ** GUI **
-1) load your (.csv) file and indicate the name of the columns containing (i)the log fold-change, (ii) the p-values, (iii) the adjusted p-values for multiple comparisons, (iv) the name of the genes.
-Then click Go!
-It will take a few second to load your file in the viewer.
+1) load your (.csv) file and indicate the name of the columns containing (a) the log fold-change,
+    (b) the p-values,
+    (c) the adjusted p-values for multiple comparisons, and (d) the names of the genes or features.
+2) Click Go!
+It will take a few seconds to load your file in the viewer.
-2) change visualization parameters to your convenience on the left side.
-The changes will happen only once you validate them (click on Go!)
+3) Change visualization parameters to your preference on the left side.
+    The changes will happen only once you validate them (Click Go again!)
-3) Download your results using the links on the left side of the Volcano plot.
+4) Download your results using the links on the left side of the volcano plot.